actor-framework/actor-framework/CONTRIBUTING.md

 ```

 General
 -------

 - Use 2 spaces per indentation level.

-- The maximum number of characters per line is 80.
+- Use at most 80 characters per line.

-- No tabs, ever.
+- Never use tabs.

 - Never use C-style casts.

-- Vertical whitespaces separate functions and are not used inside functions:
-  use comments to document logical blocks.

-- Header filenames end in `.hpp`, implementation files end in `.cpp`.

 - Never declare more than one variable per line.

+- Only separate functions with vertical whitespaces and use comments to
+  document logcial blocks inside functions.

+- Use `.hpp` as suffix for header files and `.cpp` as suffix for implementation
+  files.

-- `*` and `&` bind to the *type*, e.g., `const std::string& arg`.
+- Bind `*` and `&` to the *type*, e.g., `const std::string& arg`.

-- Namespaces and access modifiers (e.g., `public`) do not increase the
-  indentation level.
+- Never increase the indentation level for namespaces and access modifiers.

-- In a class, use the order `public`, `protected`, and then `private`.
+- Use the order `public`, `protected`, and then `private` in classes.

 - Always use `auto` to declare a variable unless you cannot initialize it
   immediately or if you actually want a type conversion.
 In the latter case,